Gregor Gysi: Stasi informant "IM Notar"

 Gysi continues to deny allegations, which first surfaced in 1992, that he was a Stasi informant ("inoffizieller Mitarbeiter").
 Invited in 2017 to spell out who, other than himself, "IM Notar" could possibly be, he replied that he had a strong suspicion, backed by a huge amount of information, adding pointedly that whenever the allegations that he himself was "IM Notar" have come before a court, he has "always won".
 In the absence of certain proof, he is not prepared to disclose the identity of the true "IM Notar".

 "Toiletgate" (2014)

 In November 2014, after being invited by Inge Höger and Annette Groth, also members of The Left (Die Linke) to talk with them in the Bundestag, journalists Max Blumenthal and David Sheen learned that Gysi tried to cancel the meetings on the grounds that Blumenthal and Sheen held radical views from which he wished to dissociate the party.

 Gysi fled, followed by the two men and other parliamentary members down a parliament corridor and into a bathroom in an incident referred to as "toiletgate".
 After this event, Blumenthal and Sheen were banned from ever setting foot in the Bundestag again.

-Comments on Germans and Immigration (2015)

-In a 2015 interview, Gysi stated that "Every year more Germans die than are born.
-Fortunately, this is due to the fact that the Nazis do not reproduce particularly well and therefore, we depend on immigrants from other countries."
-The comparison of all Germans to Nazis and the statement that it was good that Germans had a declining birth rate generated significant criticism from the public.